milanglacier/minuet-ai.el/README.md

 ## minuet-add-single-line-entry

-For `minuet-completion-in-region` function, Whether to create additional single-line completion items.
+For `minuet-complete-with-minibuffer` function, Whether to create additional single-line completion items.
 When non-nil and a completion item has multiple lines, create another completion item containing only its first line.
 This option has no impact for